The Hunterian Museum

 The Hunterian Museum is the oldest public museum in Scotland.
 It was established in 1807, following the bequest of Dr. William Hunter, a Scottish anatomist and physician.

 Dr. Hunter left his substantial and varied collections to the University of Glasgow.
-The collections include scientific instruments used by James Watt, Joseph Lister and Lord Kelvin, extensive art collections, ethnographic items, coins and historical documents, and zoological specimens.
+The collections include scientific instruments used by James Watt, Joseph Lister, and Lord Kelvin, extensive art collections, ethnographic items, coins, historical documents, and zoological specimens.

-The museum is housed within the University of Glasgow’s main building which was designed by Sir George Gilbert Scott.
-Over the years, the museum has expanded and now includes the Hunterian Art Gallery, the Mackintosh House, the Zoology Museum and the Anatomy Museum.
+Sir George Gilbert Scott created the main building for the University of Glasgow, which houses the museum.
+Over the years, the museum has expanded and now includes the Hunterian Art Gallery, the Mackintosh House, the Zoology Museum, and the Anatomy Museum.

 Is the Hunterian Museum free?